ashpect/zk-mini/README.md

 # zk-mini
 Implementation of a minimal ZK system.
-V1 : Very basic zk system which is not succint
+V1 : Very basic zk system which is not succint, for learning purposes.

-All good ideas come from the Rareskills ZK Book.
-All bad ideas are my own.

-## Features
+## Features/TODO

 - [X] Basic ZK system

-## TODO
 - [ ] Make z public
 - [ ] Generalize for any set of constraints
 - [ ] Make the system succint